Ben Shapiro Interviews William Lane Craig

 Some more highlights: they touch on the historical Jesus, however in a disappointing moment, Ben seems to hand-waive away the historical arguments because he knows he and Craig intractably disagree.
 Nevertheless, it was good of Ben to give Craig airtime on this topic without interruption.
 They also briefly touch on the cultural phenomenon that is Jordan Peterson.
 I wish they had allotted more time to this topic (in fact, I wish Craig and Peterson would have a one-on-one.
 Their exchange during the Goldstein-Craig-Peterson debate was good but a tease).
 Ben also allows Craig to share his personal testimony at the end which was another nice touch.

 Given the target audience of Ben’s show, this is popular-level stuff, so one shouldn’t get the impression that this is super rigorous or exhaustive.
 But it is a wide-ranging interview of high quality, and it demonstrates how people of different religious commitments can have substantive dialogue on issues that matter in a calm and civil way without pretending that each one possesses their “own truth” — we meed more of this in the public square and the world of FaceTube.

 A personal aside: Craig was one of my first professors of philosophy.
-I remember about a decade ago during a class with him, he said that he wished he were able to break in to national media.
+I remember him saying that he wished he were able to break in to national media.
 While he had had tons of success on the debate circuit, and through his writings, website, podcast, public lectures, and occasional newspaper articles and short TV appearances, he had yet to get national exposure like this.
-Many millions will listen to this show, so it’s good coverage.
+Many will listen to this show, so it’s good coverage.
 I’m happy for Bill, and ever thankful for his ministry.